Fishing Conditions Forecast

 - For the upper/mid-Bay:

-- Clarity - Expect average Bay water clarity for most of Maryland portions of the Bay and rivers except the Potomac River above St. George's Island and the Bay mainstem down to the Patapsco River.
+- Clarity - Expect average water clarity for the Maryland portion of the Bay.
 To see the latest water clarity conditions on NOAA satellite maps, check "Eyes on the Bay Satellite Maps.”

 - Habitat - To see locations of key Bay bottom habitat, see the ”Bay Bottom Habitat Mapper.”